Cardiff: Recreation

 Cardiff has strong nightlife.
 Most clubs and bars are situated in the city centre, especially St Mary Street.
 More recently Cardiff Bay has built up a strong night scene, with many modern bars and restaurants.
 The Brewery Quarter on St Mary Street is a recently developed venue for bars and restaurant with a central courtyard.
 Charles Street is also a popular part of the city.

 Cardiff is known for its extensive parks and other green spaces covering around 10% of the city's total area.
 Cardiff's main park, Bute Park (which was formerly the castle grounds) extends northwards from the top of one of Cardiff's main shopping street (Queen Street); when combined with the adjacent Llandaff Fields and Pontcanna Fields to the north-west it produces a massive open space skirting the River Taff.
 Other popular parks include Roath Park in the north, donated to the city by the 3rd Marquess of Bute in 1887, which includes a popular boating lake; Victoria Park, Cardiff's first official park; and Thompson's Park, formerly home to an aviary removed in the 1970s.
 Wild open spaces include Howardian Local Nature Reserve, 32 acre of the lower Rhymney valley in Penylan noted for its orchids, and Forest Farm Country Park, over 150 acre along the River Taff in Whitchurch.

-Cardiff is one of the top ten retail destinations in the UK with Queen Street and St. Mary Street as the two main shopping streets with the three shopping arcades, St. David's Centre, Queens Arcade and the Capitol Centre.
-The current expansion of St. David's Centre as part of the St David's 2 project has made it one of the largest shopping centres in the UK.
-As well as the modern shopping arcades, the city is home to Victorian shopping centres, such as High Street Arcade, Castle Arcade, Wyndham Arcade, Royal Arcade and Morgan Arcade.
-Also of note is The Hayes, home to Spillers Records, the world's oldest record shop.
-Cardiff has a number of markets, including the vast Victorian indoor Cardiff Central Market and the newly established Riverside Community Market, which specialises in locally produced organic produce.
-Several out-of-town retail parks exist, such as Newport Road, Culverhouse Cross, Cardiff Gate and Cardiff Bay.